kuzzleio/kourou/README.md

   --editor                 Open an editor (EDITOR env variable) to edit the query before sending

   --format=format          [default: JSONL] "jsonl or kuzzle - kuzzle will export in Kuzzle format usable for internal
-                           fixtures and jsonl will be usable to re import those data whith kourou
+                           fixtures and jsonl allows to import that data back with kourou

   --help                   show CLI help